CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

 In the ribbon of the SQL query editor, the Fix and Explain options are quick actions.
 Highlight a SQL query of your choice and select one of the quick action buttons to perform the selected action on your query.

 - **Fix:** Copilot can fix errors in your code as error messages arise.
 Error scenarios can include incorrect/unsupported T-SQL code, wrong spellings, and more.
 Copilot will also provide comments that explain the changes and suggest SQL best practices.
-- **Explain:** Copilot can provide natural language explanations of your SQL query and database schema in comments format.
+- **Explain:** Copilot can provide natural language explanations of your SQL query and database schema in a comments format.

 1. In an empty query editor, copy and paste the following code.